Recursive Estimation of Conditional Kernel Mean Embeddings: Demonstrative Applications

 First, {\em Euclidean} input spaces are considered, for which we prove the weak and strong universal consistency of the recursive estimator of the conditional kernel mean map.
 The main novelty of this corollary compared to the results of \citet[Chapter 25]{gyorfi2002distribution} is that our method is applicable for special {\em Hilbert space valued regression} problems.

-Second, we study abstract {\em Riemannian manifolds} as input spaces that may not even be embeddable into any finite dimensional Euclidean space.
+Second, we study abstract {\em Riemannian manifolds} as input spaces for which an embedding into an ``ambient'' Euclidean space may not be explicitly given.
 One of the motivations of this example comes from {\em manifold learning} \citep{tenenbaum2000global,lin2008riemannian}, which is an actively studied area in machine learning, whose theoretical study is full of challenges.
 The presented recursive framework can offer a new technical tool for this direction.

 Finally, we investigate the case of {\em functional inputs} \citep{ferraty2006nonparametric}.
 This example is motivated by {\em signal processing} problems and methods for continuous-time systems in time-series analysis.
 We consider a wavelet-like approach leading to an input space that is a locally compact subset of $L_2(\RR)$ induced by translations of a suitable {\em mother function}.